A small-time coupling between $\Lambda$-coalescents and branching processes: Preliminaries

-We next apply Proposition \ref{P:lookdown general} in two different settings, corresponding to the Fleming-Viot process and to the CSBP, respectively.
+We next apply Proposition~\ref{Plookdowngeneral} in two different settings, corresponding to the Fleming--Viot process and to the CSBP, respectively.
 The upshot of this construction is a convenient way to track the respective genealogies.
-This is achieved through the {\it ancestral partition process}, associated to the process $\xi$ constructed in Proposition \ref{P:lookdown general}.
+This is achieved through the \textit{ancestral partition process}, associated to the process $\xi$ constructed in Proposition~\ref {Plookdowngeneral}.

-Let $\pi$ be a point process satisfying \eqref{E:condition H}, and $\xi^\pi$ its associated label process.
-Note that for each $s > 0$, the shifted point process $\pi^{-s} := \{(p,t-s):\, (p,t)\in \pi, \, t\geq s\}$ also satisfies \eqref{E:condition H}, and that, due to the updating rule (\ref{E:push up}), the label updates of the associated label process $\{\xi^{\pi^{-s}}(t),\, t \geq 0\}$ are the same as those of $\{\xi^\pi(t),\, t \geq s\}$.
-The difference between the two processes is manifested through their initial states, since for $i\neq j$ we have $\xi_i^{\pi^{-s}}(0)\neq \xi_j^{\pi^{-s}}(0)$, almost surely, while it is possible that $\xi_i^\pi(s)=\xi_j^\pi(s)$.
+Let $\pi$ be a point process satisfying \eqref{EconditionH}, and $\xi^\pi$ its associated label process.
+Note that for each $s > 0$, the shifted point process $\pi^{-s}:= \{ (p,t-s)\dvtx (p,t)\in\pi, t\geq s\}$ also satisfies \eqref{EconditionH}, and that, due to the updating rule (\ref {Epushup}), the label updates of the associated label process $\{\xi^{\pi ^{-s}}(t), t \geq0\}$ are the same as those of $\{\xi^\pi(t), t \geq s\}$.
+The difference between the two processes is manifested through their initial states, since for $i\neq j$ we have $\xi_i^{\pi^{-s}}(0)\neq\xi_j^{\pi^{-s}}(0)$, almost surely, while it is possible that $\xi_i^\pi(s)=\xi_j^\pi(s)$.
 Now fix some $T>0$.

 \begin{defn} The ancestral partition process $(\mathcal{R}^T(t), 0\le t \le T)$ takes values in the space of level partitions (or partitions of $\N$).
-For each $t\le T$, $\mathcal{R}^T(t)$ is defined by the equivalence relation: $i\sim j$ in $\mathcal{R}^T(t)$ if and only if $\xi_i(T)$ and $\xi_j(T)$ descend from the same level at time $t$, or equivalently, if $\xi_i^{\pi^{-t}}(T-t) = \xi_j^{\pi^{-t}}(T-t)$ (see also equation (2.3) in~\cite{7}). \end{defn} Note that $\mathcal{R}^T(T)$ is the trivial partition $\{\{i\}: i \in \N\}$ and that $\mathcal{R}^T(t_1)$ is a coarser partition than $\mathcal{R}^T(t_2)$, whenever $0\leq t_1\leq t_2 \leq T$.
+For each $t\le T$, $\mathcal{R}^T(t)$ is defined by the equivalence relation: $i\sim j$ in $\mathcal{R}^T(t)$ if and only if $\xi_i(T)$ and $\xi_j(T)$ descend from the same level at time $t$, or equivalently, if $\xi _i^{\pi^{-t}}(T-t) = \xi_j^{\pi^{-t}}(T-t)$; see also equation (2.3) in \cite{7}. \end{defn} Note that $\mathcal{R}^T(T)$ is the trivial partition $\{\{i\}\dvtx i \in \N\}$ and that $\mathcal{R}^T(t_1)$ is a coarser partition than $\mathcal {R}^T(t_2)$, whenever $0\leq t_1\leq t_2 \leq T$.

-We now briefly recall the definition of generalized Fleming-Viot processes as well as their link to $\Lambda$-coalescents.
-A generalized $\Lambda$-Fleming-Viot process (in the sense of Bertoin and Le Gall \cite{blg2}) $(\rho_t, t \ge 0)$ is a Markov process taking values in the space $\mathcal{M}$ of probability measures on $[0,1]$.
+We now briefly recall the definition of generalized Fleming--Viot processes as well as their link to $\Lambda$-coalescents.
+A generalized $\Lambda$-Fleming--Viot process (in the sense of Bertoin and Le Gall \cite{blg2}) $(\rho_t, t \ge 0)$ is a Markov process taking values in the space $\mathcal{M}$ of probability measures on $[0,1]$.
 Its generator $L$ is defined as follows: given a finite measure $\Lambda$ on $[0,1]$,